 Flags of Appreciation

-In recognition of honoring all veterans the GFWC/CT of Newington/Wethersfield Women's club, a member of General Federation of Women's Clubs, will be conducting a "Flags of Appreciation."
+In recognition of all veterans, the GFWC/CT of Newington/Wethersfield Womens Club, a member of General Federation of Womens Clubs, will be conducting a "Flags of Appreciation."
 Those wishing to honor a veteran may purchase a flag that will be placed on the Broad Street Green near the reviewing stand.
-Each flag would have a laminated tag along with a GFWC ribbon.
-The front side would give the veteran's name, armed forces, date of service and location.
-Flags would be sold by the club for $10 in "honor of" or "in memory of" any veteran.
-Questions or additional information may be obtained by contacting Diane Mirebito-Hugh at (860) 665-1148 or e-mail email@example.com.
-Proceeds will benefit various veteran's projects.
+Each flag will have a laminated tag along with a GFWC ribbon.
+The front side will give the veteran's name, service branch and date and location of service.
+Flags will be sold by the club for $10 in "honor of" or "in memory of" any veteran.
+Questions or additional information may be obtained by contacting Diane Mirebito-Hugh at (860) 788-3415 or e-mail email@example.com.
+Forms are available at the Parks & Recreation office, or you may download the form, fill it out and mail it in with payment.
+Proceeds will benefit various veterans projects.

 The Winning Essay